ashleyyv/rockma-creator-ai/README.md

 2. **Adapt a Competitor** - Rewrite competitor content in RockMa's brand voice
 3. **Platform Translator** - Repurpose content for different platforms (TikTok, Instagram, Facebook Ad, Email, YouTube) and audiences

+## 🔐 Security Features

+### Access Code Protection
+The app is protected by a single shared access code to prevent unauthorized access and protect your OpenAI API credits.

+**How it works:**
+- **First-time setup:** Set your access code in `backend/.env` (default: `ROCKMA-LOVE-2025`)
+- **Login:** Enter the code once on each device - it's saved in your browser
+- **Logout:** Click the logout button in the top-right to clear the code
+- **Backend validation:** Every API request is validated on the server to protect your OpenAI credits

+**Changing the access code:**
+1. Update `ACCESS_CODE` in `backend/.env`
+2. Restart the backend server
+3. All users will need to re-enter the new code

+**Security notes:**
+- ✅ The code is validated on the backend with every API request
+- ✅ Unauthorized users cannot access AI features even if they bypass the frontend
+- ✅ The code is stored in localStorage (device-specific)
+- ✅ No admin panel needed - manage via environment variable
+- ⚠️ Never commit `.env` file to Git (it's protected by `.gitignore`)

 ## Tech Stack

 - **Frontend**: React 19 + Vite + Tailwind CSS v4